searinminecraft/Vixipy/README.md

 </div>

-Vixipy is yet another privacy respecting pixiv frontend, allowing you to enjoy content from pixiv without the tracking.
+Vixipy *[vick-see-pie]* is yet another privacy respecting pixiv frontend, allowing you to enjoy content from pixiv without the tracking.
 Written in Python using the Flask web framework and other libraries.
 This is also one of the only frontends that can function mostly without a pixiv token.

 This is still in heavy development, so it may take a while before it reaches a stable state.